Learn to Race

-Our learn to race programs are for the more experienced and enthusiastic sailors.
+Our learn-to-race programs are for the more experienced and enthusiastic sailors.
 Things are a little more competitive than in the learn to sail programs.
 Although the sailors still have a great deal of fun, they are training to compete in local regattas and are aiming to win honors for themselves and the club.
-Our learn to race sailors typically sail for the eight weeks of July and August and will enter regattas at other clubs in places such as Hamilton, Port Credit and Oakville.
-Regattas are usually held at weekends and a level of parental involvement is essential to help with transporting boats to and from events plus other critical team tasks.
+Our learn-to-race sailors typically sail for the eight weeks of July and August and will enter regattas at other clubs in places such as Hamilton, Port Credit and Oakville.
+Regattas are usually held at weekends and a certain level of parental involvement is essential to help with transporting boats to and from events plus participate in other critical team tasks.

 Sailing all summer, our race team members make strong friendships and become extremely skilled sailors.
 It is our hope to one day see one of our sailors graduate to the Canadian Olympic team.

 For those who want to race we have two options for different boats depending on size, experience and if the sailor wants to race solo or two-handed.